So What Can One Person Do?

 .
 Shrink your petrol costs and your waistline by walking, biking and taking public transportation.
 (Pounds of CO2 Savings Per Year = 900)

 *Avoid idling.
-Give your engine and the climate a break by turning off your car when you aren't moving... except in traffic or at a traffic light of course.
+Give your engine and the climate a break by turning off your car when you aren't moving.
 Try to cut out 10 minutes of daily idling.
 (Pounds of CO2 Savings Per Year = 550)

 * Wash clothes in cold or warm water.
 Skip the hot water on 2 loads per week.
 You'll save energy and should have less wrinkled cloths.
 (Pounds of CO2 Savings Per Year = 500)

 * Use compact fluorescent bulbs.
 It's a bright idea to replace 3 incandescent bulbs with fluorescent bulbs that last up to 10 times as long and use 1/4 of the energy.
-(Pounds of CO2 Savings Per Year = 300)
+(Pounds of CO2 Savings Per Year = 300).
+Dispose of them responsibly, do not throw in the landfill.

 * Keep your tyres filled.
 Your ride will be smoother and you'll save up to 5% on your fuel bill.
 (Pounds of CO2 Savings Per Year = 275)